Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 await page.waitForSelector('h1', {timeout: 5_000})

-As Puppeteer runs a full web browser, we have access to both CSS selectors and XPath selectors.
-These two tools allow us to select specific page parts and extract the displayed data or submit events like clicks and text inputs.
-Let's look at how to select HTML elements in puppeteer scraping.
+Since Puppeteer return data of the whole page, we can use both XPath and CSS selectors to parse the HTML.
+These two selectors allow us to select specific page parts and extract the displayed data or submit events like clicks and text inputs.
+Let's have a look at parsing HTML elements during Puppeteer scraping.

-The Page object comes with several methods that allow us to find ElementHandle objects which we can extract or use as a click/input target:
+The Page object comes with several methods.
+One of these methods is the ElementHandle, which we can use as a click or input target:

 const puppeteer = require('puppeteer');